-- On completion of the approved works, the Shire will inspect the works.
-Works not undertaken in accordance with the relevant approvals will require any noncompliance issues to be rectified. - Maintain a register of the site and the approved verge treatment. - The use of soil reinforcing cells will entitle the property owner to pave up to 70% of the adjacent verge. - Where the read reserve is narrow and the verge contains a large and mature street tree with a wide spreading canopy, which overshadows the whole verge and which prohibits the establishment of ground covers the adjacent residential property owner may apply to pave up to 70% of the verge consistent with the requirements of this policy. - Where there is approval to install conventional clay or concrete paving to 70% of the verge the adjacent property owners must make provision for the on-site drainage of storm water within the verge.
+- Notify the owner in writing of whether the Shire approves the application or not. - On completion of the approved works, the Shire will inspect the works.
+Works not undertaken in accordance with the relevant approvals will require any noncompliance issues to be rectified. - Maintain a register of the site and the approved verge treatment. - The use of soil reinforcing cells will entitle the property owner to pave up to 70% of the adjacent verge. - Where the road reserve is narrow and the verge contains a large and mature street tree with a wide spreading canopy, which overshadows the whole verge and which prohibits the establishment of ground covers the adjacent residential property owner may apply to pave up to 70% of the verge consistent with the requirements of this policy. - Where there is approval to install conventional clay or concrete paving to 70% of the verge the adjacent property owners must make provision for the on-site drainage of storm water within the verge.
 The adjacent property owner is required to provide detailed plans of the proposed method of storm water infiltration to the Shire for its consideration and approval.
-The use of soil reinforcing cells (which provide for storm water infiltration) will not require additional drainage provisions. - A minimum two (2) metre paving clearance from any street tree is to be maintained. - The property owner is responsible for the maintenance of any Shire approved verge paving installation, to acknowledge in writing that any approved verge paving installed within the verge will be maintained by the property owner at grade consistent with the surrounding soil level at all times to ensure safe pedestrian access. - The property owner is responsible for the reinstatement of any verge paving removed by the Shire or Utility Service Provider in providing routine maintenance of services and projects approved by the Shire, to acknowledge in writing that there is no responsibility on the part of the Council or utility service provider to reinstate verge paving removed to provide for routine maintenance of services or projects approved by Council. - Commercial areas are treated separately from residential verges as paving is permitted to 100% of the verge in commercial areas.
+The use of soil reinforcing cells (which provide for storm water infiltration) will not require additional drainage provisions. - A minimum two (2) metre paving clearance from any street tree is to be maintained. - The property owner is responsible for the maintenance of any Shire approved verge paving installation. to acknowledge in writing that any approved verge paving installed within the verge will be maintained by the property owner at grade consistent with the surrounding soil level at all times to ensure safe pedestrian access. - The property owner is responsible for the reinstatement of any verge paving removed by the Shire or Utility Service Provider in providing routine maintenance of services and projects approved by the Shire. to acknowledge in writing that there is no responsibility on the part of the Council or utility service provider to reinstate verge paving removed to provide for routine maintenance of services or projects approved by Council.

-Attachment 1 ES-POLICY-06 W 5.6 Verges Policy Marked up Verges Policy\Marked up Page 13 of 17
+Attachment 1 ES-POLICY-06 W 5.6 Verges Policy_Marked up Pa